COAG is supported by inter-jurisdictional, ministerial-level Councils. Collectively, these Councils constitute the COAG Council system.

 COAG Councils support COAG and allow it to focus on key national priorities.
 Councils provide a forum for intergovernmental collaboration and decision-making.
 They progress COAG priorities and referrals of work, along with other issues of national significance.
 In addition, the Councils develop policy reforms and other advice for COAG consideration, and oversee the delivery and review of reforms agreed by COAG.

-There are eight COAG Councils:
+There are several COAG Councils:

 - Federal Financial Relations Council